New Critical MS-Office Zero-day Vulnerability Detected and Exploited in the Wild

 The recently patched vulnerability has been present in the wild for some time, and though a patch has urgently been released by Microsoft, many endpoints and servers are, and will remain, vulnerable to this attack.
 Dridex is a sophisticated banking Trojan, which has been active in the wild for several years.
 This Trojan steals banking information from users, and in 2015 alone it stole over $30M.
 Dridex is the first malware family seen to leverage this vulnerability, however many more malware families might follow suit, or might already be stealthily using this attack method.

 Since the initial publication of this vulnerability, Deep Instinct’s Research Team has been collecting and reviewing all samples and use cases associated with it.
 We are happy to report that Deep Instinct’s solution successfully detects all RTF samples known to have exploited this Zero-day vulnerability.

 This, once again, demonstrates the power of Deep Instinct’s deep learning technology – identifying new, previously unseen, malware based on its strong predictive capabilities and preventing the attack.
-The latest version of Deep Instinct’s solution also employs script control methods, which would block .hta files at the second stage of the attack.
+The latest version of Deep Instinct’s zero-day threat protection solution also employs script control methods, which would block .hta files at the second stage of the attack.
 The Dridex payload, which is downloaded at the third and final stage of the attack, is also detected by Deep Instinct, which correctly detects all generations of the Dridex malware.
 Thus, Deep Instinct can block all stages of this attack, giving its users complete protection.